• Skip to primary navigation

 Versión en español

-Cauliflower CasseroleA very traditional Chilean dish: Cauliflower Casserole.
-Vegetables are the cheapest food in Chile, and my grandmother was skilled in making many different recipes with them: we enjoyed them in tortillas, casseroles, puddings, soups, fritters, purees, and more.
-This cauliflower casserole or pudding is very similar to the zucchini one, and appropriately enough one is a summer dish and this a winter one.
+Pastel de Coliflor Chilean Cauliflower CasseroleA very traditional Chilean dish: Cauliflower Casserole.
+Vegetables are the cheapest food in Chile.
+My grandmother was skilled in making many different recipes with them: we enjoyed them in tortillas, casseroles, puddings, soups, fritters, purees, with bechamel, and more.
+This cauliflower casserole or pudding is very similar to the zucchini one; appropriately enough, one is a summer dish, and this is a winter one.

 Another good recipe: Zucchini Casserole